A universal compression theory for lottery ticket hypothesis and neural scaling laws: Details on numerical experiments

-In Fig.~\ref{fig:NSL}, we show the test MSE loss scaling with respect to the training dataset size (a) and neural network width (b).
+In Fig.~\ref{fig:NSL}, we show the test MSE loss scaling with respect to training dataset size (a) and neural network width (b).
 For both (a) and (b), the update rule is AdamW.
-The learning rate is initially $0.001$, and is modulated by a cosine annealing learning-rate scheduler, reaching $0$ at the final epoch.
-Each data point is obtained by averaging $10$ random instances of the training and test datasets and the neural network initialization, and the error bars indicate the standard deviation.
-For (a), we train each instance for $2048$ epochs, each epoch containing one mini-batch of size $512$, so that there is a constant compute budget for different sizes of the original and compressed datasets.
-For (b), we train each instance for $2000$ epochs, with each epoch enumerating the training dataset.
+The learning rate is initially $0.001$, and is modulated by a cosine annealing learning rate scheduler, reaching $0$ at the final epoch.
+Each data point is obtained by averaging $10$ random instances of the train and test dataset and the neural network initialization, and the error bars indicate the standard deviation.
+For (a), we train each instance for $2048$ epochs, each epoch containing one mini-batch of size $512$, so that there is a constant compute budget for the original and the compressed datasets.
+For (b), we train each instance for $2000$ epochs, each epoch enumerates over the train dataset.
 The batch size is $128$.